pdb-94/miguel/README.md

 |Energy storage|103|kg/kWh|[16]|

 ### Output
 MiGUEL provides two types of outputs.
-The first begin a csv-file with every every simulation time step.
+The first output is a csv-file with every every simulation time step.
 The csv-files can be used for further research or in depth analysis of the system behaviour.
 The csv-files do not include the system evaluation.
 The second output is the pdf-report.
 The report includes the most important results.
-The results are displyed graphical and will be explined briefly.
+The results are displayed graphically and will be explained briefly.

 #### csv-files
 The csv-files display the raw data of the annual simulation.
 The file lists every time step of the simulation, the load and all system components, as well as their generation power.